Ethiopian textile industry at risk if U.S. suspends trade deal over Tigray war By Reuters - Up News Info

 WAR HORRORS

-Washington has repeatedly expressed concern over widespread reports of sexual violence https://www.reuters.com/article/us-ethiopia-conflict-rape-specialreport-idAFKBN2C20P0 by soldiers in Tigray, where regional forces have battled the military and its allies for a year.
+Washington has repeatedly expressed concern over widespread reports of sexual violence by Ethiopian and allied Eritrean soldiers in Tigray, where local forces have battled the military and its allies for a year.

-The United Nations says a de facto blockade of aid https://www.reuters.com/world/africa/un-aid-chief-ethiopia-famine-tigray-get-those-trucks-moving-2021-09-28 has forced 400,000 people into famine.
-There have been many reports of mass killings https://www.reuters.com/investigates/special-report/ethiopia-conflict-expulsions of civilians.
+The United Nations says a de facto blockade of aid has forced 400,000 people into famine.
+On Thursday, it said no food convoys had entered Tigray for the past 10 days.
+There have been many reports of mass killings of civilians.

-Washington has already laid the ground for sanctions https://www.reuters.com/article/ethiopia-conflict-usa-sanctions-idAFW1N2Q1023, with its chief trade representative promising a decision soon https://www.reuters.com/world/africa/us-trade-chief-ethiopias-duty-free-market-status-be-decided-soon-2021-10-14 on its AGOA status.
+Washington has already laid the ground for sanctions, with its chief trade representative promising a decision soon on its AGOA status.

 The act gives sub-Saharan African nations duty-free access to the United States if they meet criteria including removing barriers to U.S. trade and progress towards political pluralism.